picahq/oauth-rs/README.md

 # OAuth API

-This is an API that uses OAuth2.0 blueprints to both refresh tokens and provide user authentication for more complex workflows (like Xero OAuth).
+This is an API that uses OAuth2.0 blueprints to both refresh tokens and trigger the authorization code flow.